11th CPTS, CONS close out FY24

 |0

-This work, 11th CPTS, CONS close out FY24 [Image 5 of 5], by A1C Geneva Nguyen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 11th CPTS, CONS close out FY24, by A1C Geneva Nguyen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.